Novadart/dogipress/README.md

         this way during development the files will be sourced from that directory
       * add `db/` to `.gitignore`

     **NOTE:** you can add custom php options in `config/php.ini`.
 You might need to install custom php extensions, to do so check Dockerfile and the official PHP docker image docs https://store.docker.com/images/php?tab=description

-4. [**Only once**] Generate the wordpress files by opening a console and running:
+4. [**Only once**] Generate the wordpress files by opening a console and running (it will ask you the password):
     ```
-    $ ./start.sh && ./stop.sh && ./start.sh && ./stop.sh
+    $ ./start.sh
     ```
+    Open another console and run:
+    ```
+    $ ./stop.sh
+    ```
+    Then repeat start/stop again, to make sure that the permissions are correctly set.

     This will create the files, save a copy of the db and fix permissions to your user.
-    It will ask you the password (runs sudo in `./start.sh`)

 5. Commit and push the stub of your website to your repo